 Dogwood trees are a flowering tree that blooms in springtime, often coinciding with Easter.
 Dogwood trees typically stay small, only growing between 15 and 40 total feet, with small branches and a small trunk.

 Dogwood trees are dependable.
 You can count on them to bloom every year with several hundred flowers.
 Dogwood trees can be either pink or white, with both adding a beautiful display of color to any architectural landscape.

 Pruning a dogwood tree is a little different than you might imagine.
-While pruning typically entails cutting off branches and stems of trees and shrubs in one cut, dogwood pruning is different.
+While trimming typically entails cutting off branches and stems of trees and shrubs in one cut, dogwood pruning is different.
 Dogwood pruning means the branches will have cuts made throughout the branches before the branch is completely removed.

-Always completely remove dead or diseased dogwood tree branches.
+Always completely remove dead or diseased dogwood tree limbs.
 You can follow the same cutting method if you feel like the branch may still be alive.
 If the branch is completely dead, using a bypass pruning tool, you can make one solid cut right after the collar.

 When to Prune a Dogwood Tree